pomme-clic/s-money-documentation/docs/docs/payment/IP.md

 <Highlight type="caution">

-To make a transfer, the beneficiary has to exist in the system and must be elligible to Instant Payment.
+To make a transfer, the beneficiary has to exist in the system and must be eligible to the SEPA Instant Credit Transfer method.

 </Highlight>